Eric Bieniemy: Chicago Bears

-New Bears head coach Ben Johnson hired Bieniemy to be the running backs coach ahead of the 2025 season.
+On February 20, 2025, the Chicago Bears hired Bieniemy as their running backs coach on the staff of new head coach Ben Johnson.
+His coaching was considered a large contribution to the performances of D'Andre Swift, who achieved a career season high of 1,087 rushing yards and nine rushing touchdowns, and rookie Kyle Monangai, who recorded 783 rushing yards and five rushing touchdowns.

+Kansas City Chiefs (second stint)

+Following the Chiefs' decision to move on from Nagy at the end of his contract, Bieniemy signed a multi-year contract to return to the team as their offensive coordinator on January 23, 2026.

 Personal life

 Bieniemy and his wife have two sons.
+He is a member of Omega Psi Phi fraternity.

 His nephew, Jamal, played basketball at the University of Oklahoma and University of Texas El Paso.

-He also is a member of Omega Psi Phi.
+On July 26, 2026, Bieniemy's wife Mia was reportedly shot at their home in Ashburn, Virginia; their son Elijah was arrested and charged with three felonies: use of a firearm in the commission of a felony, malicious wounding and discharging a firearm within a building.
+Mia was hospitalized with multiple gunshot wounds.
+Elijah was held at a Loudoun County detention center without bond.
+Mia Bieniemy was later reported to be in stable condition.

 Legal issues

 Bieniemy was arrested along with Colorado teammate Kanavis McGhee following a bar fight in February 1988.
 McGhee said the dispute arose after Bieniemy alleged that he had been called a "nigger" by a bar patron.
 He pleaded no contest to disorderly conduct and was sentenced to community service.
 Bieniemy also received discipline from head coach Bill McCartney.

-In 1989, Bieniemy was ticketed in Westminster, Colorado, for driving a defective vehicle, and in Aurora, Colorado for speeding.
-In October 1990, his license was suspended for a year after another traffic violation.
-On March 21, 1991, Bieniemy was caught speeding and driving with suspended license on Interstate 70 near Rifle, Colorado, going 92 mph in a 65 mph zone.
-On April 17, 1991, Bieniemy failed to appear in court on charges relating to the March 21 incident.
-A bench warrant was issued in Colorado for his arrest on April 23, 1991, two days after Bieniemy was drafted in the NFL.

 On July 4, 1990, Bieniemy pleaded no contest to interfering with a firefighter who had been performing his duties to extinguish a fire in Bieniemy's mother's garage.
 Bieniemy received an eight-month suspended sentence and was suspended for one game.
 Bieniemy was instructed to do 40 hours of community service and attend an eight-hour firefighting training session.
 An assistant city attorney said that Bieniemy failed to attend the firefighting training session as stipulated in the plea agreement, but Bieniemy asserted the session was optional.

 On September 27, 1993, Bieniemy was arrested for allegedly harassing a female parking attendant.
 According to the police report, while with his friends, Bieniemy put his hand on the attendant's neck, startling her.
 She told police that Bieniemy and his friends took off their pants and began urinating nearby.
 Bieniemy was also named in an outstanding warrant on a charge of driving with a suspended license.
 As a result of this incident, Bieniemy was banned from the University of Colorado Boulder campus for a year.

 In April 2001, Bieniemy was arrested for driving under the influence and was docked a month's pay.